Corrupted Blood incident: Zul'Gurub raid and pandemic origins

-A programming oversight further contributed to the spread of the in-game pandemic.
-Players with animal companions could protect their pets during boss battles by placing them into a type of suspended animation mid-fight.
-Pet companions could contract Corrupted Blood, and after noticing that their pet had become infected, many players would place the animal into its suspended state to protect them from death.
+Developers had intended to limit the effects of the debuff to the Zul'Gurub region, but a programming oversight led to its spread throughout the in-game universe.
+Players with animal companions during boss battles could protect pets infected with Corrupted Blood by placing them into a type of suspended animation mid-fight.
 These pets were subsequently re-activated after the completion of the boss battle, but developers had forgotten to include an "off-switch" that would recognize the conclusion of the raid and remove the debuff from companions.
 Players who defeated Hakkar would subsequently fast travel to markets in urban centers in order to repair their damaged armor and weaponry.
 They then re-activated their infected pets, who became disease vectors, allowing Corrupted Blood to spread beyond players involved in the raid.
 Other NPCs could become infected with the disease, but they were incapable of dying, and instead became asymptomatic carriers for player characters.

 Once it spread beyond the Zul'Gurub region, Corrupted Blood quickly became pandemic in Azeroth.
-The index case was never identified, but an early epicenter for the pandemic was in the Archimonde server, where a player summoned their infected pet in one of Azeroth's capital cities.
-Another outbreak soon occurred in Orgrimmar, the capital city of the Orcs, and in the dwarf city of Ironforge.
-There was no in-game cure for Corrupted Blood, which inflicted between 263 and 317 hit points of damage every two seconds.
-This level of damage would kill a character of average experience level between 60 and 90 seconds.
-While World of Warcraft player characters are resurrected after death, the items that the characters had acquired would become damaged upon each revival, making character death inconvenient for players.
+No index case was ever identified.
+Outbreaks soon occurred in Orgrimmar, the capital city of the Orcs, and in the dwarf city of Ironforge.
+There was no in-game cure for Corrupted Blood, which inflicted between 263 and 337 hit points of damage every two seconds.
+This level of damage would be enough to kill a character of the then-highest experience level in 30 seconds or less.
+While World of Warcraft player characters are resurrected after death, protective wearables (such as armor) that a character had acquired would become damaged by 10% upon each death, becoming unusable at 0% "durability" until the player pays to have the affected item(s) repaired by a blacksmith NPC.